ovh/docs/pages/platform/databases/grafana_tuto_02_using_api/guide.en-us.md

 ## Objective

-Using the Grafana is not obvious and already clearly documented.
+Using the Grafana's API is not obvious and already clearly documented.
 This tutorial explains how to configure Grafana to use API and how make call to the exposed API.

 ## Requirements